1871fotc/fotc/docs/about/extraordinary-stories.md

 !!! directions "A web version of the book"

     This is web version of *Extraordinary Stories of Ordinary People*, ISBN 0-646-37317-X, available at [Brisbane City Council Libraries](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/eLibCat/search/detailnonmodal/ent:$002f$002fSD_ILS$002f0$002fSD_ILS:120843/one).

-    The book appears to have been misprinted with page 24 and 41 missing.

     Some missing grave locations have been added.

 ## Foreword